mabel-dev/opteryx/docs/SQL Reference/09 Temporality.md

 Temporality is the ability to view things as they were at a different point in time.

 Partition schemes that supports temporal queries allow you to view data from a different date by using a `FOR` clause in the SQL statement. `FOR` clauses state the date, or date range, a query should retrieve results for.

-!!! note
 If no temporal clause is provided and the schema supports it, `FOR TODAY` is assumed.

-!!! note
+!!!
+Warning
-    Temporal clauses operate on calendar days.
+    Temporal clauses operate on calendar days in UTC.
 For example, from midnight `FOR TODAY` will return no data until data is written for that day.

 ## Single Dates